How to Prepare Your Project for Printing

-Be sure you are not using any copywritten images (e.g. anything you do not have permission to print/use that is owned by someone else).
-This can vary from images you "found on google", well known licensed characters such as Spongebob or Winnie the Pooh, to images from professional photographers like Beltrami Studios.
+Be sure you are not using any copyrighted images (e.g. anything you do not have permission to print/use that is owned by someone else).
+This can vary from images you "found on Google", well known licensed characters such as Spongebob or Winnie the Pooh, to images from professional photographers like Beltrami Studios.
 If it has a "watermark" on it, odds are you don't have permission to print the file.
 To be safe, you can purchase images from stock image web sites like bigstockphoto or crestock.
 If you are using a photo from a professional photographer, be sure you have written permission to print the image.
 CW Print + Design staff will not print your project if you are using illegal images!
 Learn More about Copyright.

 - File Type

 For best results, send your file as a print-ready pdf (Portable Document File).
 Adobe PDFs are a universal file format that can be viewed on virtually every computer, regardless of fonts or software that might be installed on the computer.
 PDF is an ideal format for print documents as they will most accurately reflect the printed outcome.
 Depending on the software you are using to create your file, you can usually convert your file by looking for something that says "Save As" or "Export As" and setting the outputted file type to pdf.
 Some programs have a "Convert to Adobe PDF" button built in.
 You can also use a free pdf conversion software like PrimoPDF.